-Part of this road is unsealed.
+Now, a part of this road is unsealed.
 It is graded frequently, I imagine, at significant cost to government.
-But, even when graded, this road is so rough that emergency services vehicles will, and in fact have, refused to travel along it for a number of hours.
+But even when graded this road is so rough that emergency services vehicles will, and in fact have, refused to travel along it for a number of hours.
 We have seen this in cases of medical emergency and significant fire risk.
 The dust kicked up by the tyres means visibility is severely restricted.
-There are substantial unmarked divots on the side of the road, and the road is barely wide enough for two cars to pass each other.
+There are substantial unmarked divots in the side of the road, which are barely wide enough for two cars to pass each other.
 It has been clear to the community and the road users that grading the road and putting in signage has not solved these problems.

 For many in the Smiths Road community, this is their daily commute.
-They have to use this road at dawn, dusk and dark.
-They have expressed to me serious concerns for their safety and the safety of anyone travelling past Tharwa, especially when they are not experienced drivers.
-In this context, the community has been calling for follow-through on a commitment made back in 2019 by Minister Steel for the final stretch of the road on the ACT side to be resealed.
-It is my sincerest hope that this commitment will be rectified in the upcoming budget as I strongly believe it aligns with the ACT government's Vision Zero.
+They have to use this road dawn, dusk and dark.
+They have expressed to me their serious concerns for their safety and the safety of anyone travelling out past Tharwa, especially when they are not experienced drivers.
+In this context, the community has been calling for a follow through on a commitment made back in 2019 by Minister Steel for the final stretch of road on the ACT side to be resealed.
+It is my sincerest hope that this commitment will be rectified in the upcoming budget, as I strongly believe it aligns with the ACT government's Vision Zero.

-I thank the minister for the goal and commitment to Vision Zero, and for reciting the pledge and encouraging others to do so.
-I confirm that, having heard it, I will be taking that pledge as well.
+I again thank the minister for the goal and commitment to Vision Zero and for reciting the pledge to drive others to do so.
+I want to confirm, having heard it, that I will be taking that pledge as well.
 I believe we are completely aligned on the role of maintenance and preventative investment in keeping everyone safe on our roads.